 We welcome youth & teens at BARN!
 Here’s a list, in chronological order.

-Sarah Jones is a local Bainbridge Island artist and teacher with experience in fine metal arts, jewelry, ceramics, sculpture, stained glass, and photography.
+Sarah Jones is a BARN founding member, jewelry studio programming and steering committee member.
+She is a local Bainbridge Island artist, and teacher with experience in fine metal arts, jewelry, ceramics, sculpture, stained glass, and photography.

 You can view her recent work on Instagram at: @sarahjonesjewelry and @foggyroaddesigns